 Encourage your employees to take advantage of preventive cancer screening!

 - Rook D. Preventative care: a win-win for employers and employees.
-JP Griffin Group. https://www.griffinbenefits.com/employeebenefitsblog/prevenative-care-cost-containment.
-Accessed January 22, 2018.
+JP Griffin Group website. https://www.griffinbenefits.com/employeebenefitsblog/prevenative-care-cost-containment.
+Accessed March 25, 2020.

 - Wolf AM, Fontham ET, Church TR, et al. Colorectal cancer screening for average-risk adults: 2018 guideline update from the American Cancer Society.
 CA Cancer J Clin.
 2018;68(4):250-281.

 - Colorectal cancer: screening.
 US Preventive Services Task Force website. https://www.uspreventiveservicestaskforce.org/uspstf/recommendation/colorectal-cancer-screening.
 Accessed March 25, 2020.